What is the difference between keywords and topics?

 Thousands of keyword variations

 A furniture retailer might have 50,000+ relevant keywords.
-Grouping them manually takes months.
+Grouping them manually into topics and keywords could take months depending on team size and methodology.

 Constantly changing inventory